A survey undertaken by Clutch.co revealed that more than one-third of small businesses do not have a website.

 What benefits?
-Consider: A website allows a business to sell products online, operates as a 24-hour advertisement, allows the business to be found on search engines e and provides many, many more promotional opportunities.
+Consider: A website allows a business to sell products or take bookings online, operates as a 24-hour advertisement, allows the business to be found on search engines and provides many, other promotional opportunities.

 Before we look at the specific features of our 30 examples, it is important to look at some guiding principles.

-Good design is not just about appearance, however – it is also about making the website as easy to use as possible.
+Good design is not just about appearance.
+It is also about making the website as easy to use as possible.
 A good website should be clear and simple, with intuitive functions.
 Call to action buttons should stand out so that they are visible, and sections for navigating the website should be clearly labelled so that it is easy to get around.

-If users find a website to be beautiful and easy to use, they are more likely to remain on it which increases the probability that they will purchase a product, no matter if it is a good or a service.
-Remember, a good website reflects well on the business so if a user likes a website, they will probably like the business too.
+If users find a website to be beautiful and easy to use, they are more likely to remain on it, which increases the probability that they will purchase a product, no matter if it is a good or service.
+Remember, a good website reflects well on the business, so if a user likes a website, they will probably like the business too.

-A prominent navigation bar at the top of the page offers visitors a simple way of locating the various pages and information, while the written content is accurate and concise.
-UENI websites use high-resolution imagery to reinforce the website’s aesthetics, as well as providing visual information regarding the services or products on offer.
+A prominent navigation bar at the top of the page offers visitors a simple way of locating the various pages and information.
+At the same time, the written content is accurate and concise.
+UENI websites use high-resolution imagery to reinforce the website’s aesthetics and provide visual information regarding the services or products on offer.

-This website utilises a single scrolling page design which allows users to intuitively scroll on to the next section of the website, rather than having to load a new page.
-Not only does this have a positive impact on the website’s efficiency because users do not have to wait for pages to load, it also means that the key details are readily available.
+This website utilises a single scrolling page design that allows users to intuitively scroll on to the next section of the website rather than load a new page.
+Not only does this have a positive impact on the website’s efficiency because users do not have to wait for pages to load, but it also means that the key details are readily available.
 A single scrolling page design makes for a website that is effortless to use, =producing a better user experience.